-- The level number of the dump tape; see ufsdump(1M). - The date of the incremental dump in the format generated by ctime(3C).
+- The name of the device on which the dumped file system resides. - The level number of the dump tape; see ufsdump(1M). - The date of the incremental dump in the format generated by ctime(3C).

 DUMPOUTFMT is the format to use when using printf(3C) to write an entry to /etc/dumpdates; DUMPINFMT is the format to use when using scanf(3C) to read an entry from /etc/dumpdates.